pycage/pilvini/README.md

 After the *pilvini* server is started, you can use a WebDAV client to connect to the port you configured and login as the user you configured.

-To use the HTML5 shell, open the `/::shell/` document in a web browser that supports HTML5.
+To use the HTML5 shell, open the `/::shell/` document in a web browser supporting HTML5 (which is pretty much any recent browser).
 ```
 https://<address>:<port>/::shell/
 ```